|

 While the place names of an ancestor’s residence or

-their life events are certainly core element of a genealogist's quest,
+location of their life events are certainly core element

-they can often be confusing.
-Place names may be subject to variant
+Place names may be subject to variant spellings by

-spellings by partially literate scribes.
+partially literate scribes.
 Additionally, locations may

 have the same or substantially similar names.